The Warwick & Budbrooke Churches Community Outreach Pool

 Overview

-The Warwick & Budbrooke Churches Community Outreach Pool was registered as a Charitable Incorporated Organisation in 2022.
-The charity exists for the public benefit in Warwick, Budbrooke and the surrounding area for the advancement of the Christian religion.
-With an annual income of £667,000 and spending of £425,000 (2024 figures), the charity operates as part of a broader network involving the five Anglican churches of the Warwick Team (St Mary's, All Saints, St Paul's, St Nicholas, and St Michael's Budbrooke).
-The charity is closely connected to the King Henry VIII Endowed Trust, one of England's oldest charities (founded 1545), which provides 50% of its distributions to these five Anglican churches.
-The charity works through the “Transforming Communities Together Warwick” initiative, partnering with organizations like the Message Trust and the Diocese of Coventry's “Together For Change” program.
+The Warwick & Budbrooke Churches Community Outreach Pool is a Charitable Incorporated Organisation registered with the Charity Commission.
+The objects of the CIO are for the public benefit in Warwick, Budbrooke and the surrounding area, the advancement of the Christian religion and such other charitable purposes under the laws of England and Wales as the charity trustees think fit.
+The charity operates as part of a broader network involving the five Anglican churches of the Warwick Team (St Mary's, All Saints, St Paul's, St Nicholas, and St Michael's Budbrooke).
+The charity is closely connected to the King Henry VIII Endowed Trust (founded 1545), which provides 50% of its distributions to these five Anglican churches.
+The charity works through the “Transforming Communities Together Warwick” initiative, partnering with organisations like the Message Trust and the Diocese of Coventry's “Together For Change” programme.

 Funding Priorities

-The charity does not operate open grant programs.
-Instead, it makes strategic contributions to specific community projects aligned with its mission, typically through partnerships with other organizations.
+The charity does not operate open grant programmes.
+Instead, it makes strategic contributions to specific community projects aligned with its mission, typically through partnerships with other organisations.

 Known Major Contributions:

-- Message Bus Project: Contributed to £180,000+ youth outreach initiative in partnership with the Message Trust, King Henry VIII Endowed Trust, and Diocese of Coventry
+- Message Bus Project: Contributed to youth outreach initiative requiring fundraising in excess of £180,000, in partnership with the Message Trust, King Henry VIII Endowed Trust, and Diocese of Coventry

 - Priory Pools Community Centre: Made substantial contribution (amount not publicly specified) to the £2 million capital project alongside King Henry VIII Endowed Trust (£300,000), Warwick District Council (£250,000), and Warwickshire County Council (£300,000)